BroSpek/cpmanager/README.md

 3. Open `index.html` in a modern web browser.
 4. Enter your OPNsense API credentials when prompted.
 5. Use the navigation tabs (Dashboard, Sessions, Vouchers, Zones) to manage your captive portal.
+6. To enable push notifications, click the bell icon in the navigation bar and grant permission when prompted by your browser.

 ## Configuration